New York City Criminal Court: Kings County (Brooklyn)

+The Kings County Criminal Court, like the other branches of the New York City Criminal Court, processes both misdemeanors and felonies.
+Individuals who receive sentences with bail from the Kings County Criminal Court may either pay bail at their specific correctional facility or at the Brooklyn House of Detention, located one block away from the Court.
+In an effort to broaden community-based solutions to criminal cases, the Kings County Criminal Court works with Brooklyn Justices Initiatives, a non-profit organization that provides community-based support to defendants.
+Operating in both the Kings County Criminal and Supreme Courts, BJI processes more than 7,500 defendants per year on average.
+BJI’s services include supervised release services, alternatives to incarceration, and pre-arraignment diversion to non-carceral restorative justice.

+However, the Kings County Criminal Court has also received scrutiny for its treatment of those in its custody.
+On August 29, 2025, 46-year-old Christopher Nieves was found dead in his cell after experiencing a medical emergency.
+Earlier that year, 32-year-old Soso Ramishvili died in custody after also failing to receive adequate medical treatment.
+Following Ramishvili’s death, the Legal Aid Society and Brooklyn Defender Services, the Brooklyn division of the LAS, released a statement criticizing the Criminal Court: “This person, who should have been granted a desk appearance and released based on the offense, languished in pain in custody for three days and was deprived of medical care despite repeated pleas from defense lawyers and other personnel to secure them needed care.
+This level of indifference is unconscionable.”

 Other

 Defendants arraigned on felony or misdemeanor complaints are initially arraigned in the arraignment part of the Criminal Court.
 The all-purpose or "AP" parts are the motion parts of the Criminal Court.
 Plea bargain negotiations take place in these courtrooms prior to the case being in a trial-ready posture, and depending upon caseloads the judges in the AP Parts may conduct pre-trial hearings, felony hearings, and bench trials.

 Criminal Court has preliminary jurisdiction over felony cases filed in New York City, and retains jurisdiction of the felony cases until a grand jury hears the case and indicts the defendant.
 Defendants charged with felonies are arraigned in the Criminal Court arraignment parts and cases are then usually sent to a felony waiver part to await grand jury action.
 Felony waiver parts are staffed by Criminal Court judges designated as Acting Supreme Court Justices.
 Felony waiver parts also hear motions, bail applications, and extradition matters.

 Trial Parts in the Criminal Court handle most of the trials, although some trials are conducted in the AP parts.